Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 - Chakra: +10 + X * 3
 - Seal Speed: +10

 Effects: This is used to supplement another sealing technique of rank C or higher.
 When you apply it, specify an activation condition and a deactivation condition.
 Possible triggers include:
-> Someone passes within (up to 10) yards of it.
+ -  Someone passes within (up to 10) yards of it.
-> There is nobody within (up to 10) yards of it.
+ - There is nobody within (up to 10) yards of it.
-> A certain word is said or noise is made.
+ - A certain word is said or noise is made.
-> Someone touches the seal.
+ - Someone touches the seal.
-> A specific person touches the seal (see below).
+ - A specific person touches the seal (see below).

 If keyed to touch-activation or -deactivation by specific people, you can specify up to X people, where X is (Research ranks)/5, who the seal will recognize by chakra signature; all of those people must be present when you apply the seal.
 When the activation condition occurs, the seal is activated.
 When the deactivation condition occurs, the seal becomes dormant; none of its effects apply until it's reactivated, though it remains visible.
 Removing the seal augmented by Sleeping Moon Technique also removes this portion of the seal.
 Alternately, the Sleeping Moon seal could be removed, leaving the original seal in place but uncontrollable.

 #### --( Tsuiseki Fuuin - Tracking Seal )--
 A very useful seal, though one which suffers from a number of limitations.
 When applied to a person, the seal vanishes almost immediately, becoming invisible and virtually undetectable, even to shinobi capable of seeing chakra (such as the Hyuuga and Uchiha).
 Afterwards, whoever applied the seal will be able to get a vague idea of the location of the sealed individual, allowing them to be tracked across any distance.

-- Chakra: 10, raised to 25 if it hits
+- Chakra: +10, raised to +25 if it hits
-- Range: Touch
-- Speed: 12
+- Speed: +8
 - Special: Exclusive

-Effects: Used as an attack, you are allowed an Espionage roll with a +5 bonus against the opponent's.
-If you succeed, they think you struck a glancing blow with a close-range attack; if you fail, they realize you used some sort of jutsu on them, though not what its effect was.
+Effects: This is used as a link to any basic unarmed attack.
+If you hit, you roll Espionage + 5 opposed by your target's Espionage.
+If you succeed, they think you simply hit them with a good punch or palm strike; if you fail, they realize you used some sort of jutsu on them, though not what its effect was.

 Once applied, the seal is invisible and undetectable.
 It will only be discovered by a sealing expert who knows to look for it.
 These seals have been known to go undetected for years, as a result.

 By forming a handseal and concentrating for several seconds you know the direction and approximate distance from your current location of the person(s) you're tracking.
 This does not provide any bonuses in combat; while it lets you know your target is nearby, it lacks enough precision at such short distances to help you discover an opponent hidden in stealth.
 There is no limit on how often you may activate a Tracking Seal, though you have to stop and concentrate each time (and so cannot do it while moving).

 ## B-Rank
 #### --( Fuuyoso Houin - Element Sealing Method )--